nsbgn/handalf/README.md

 special characters, and thus, you would have needed to activate
 <kbd>AltGr</kbd> or <kbd>Shift</kbd> *anyway*.
 In this way, we retain an
 easily accessible <kbd>Shift</kbd> on generic keyboards, including oneshot behaviour, without wasting a good spot for a useful symbol key.

-The position at the edge is aesthetically pleasing, as `\` is often used for escaping characters.
-Moreover, its location has some precedent.
+The same reasoning goes for the compose key on the opposite edge.

 ## Escape